letter

 Online networks like Facebook and LinkedIn help us meet friends of friends, but "social networking" works in the real world, too.
 Ask your siblings, parents, co-workers, and friends to fundraise on your behalf, and leverage your connections to bring us that much closer to a world free from MS.

-Ken, a Worcester resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 Donors' words of encouragement

-Written by on June 11, 2010 at 11:13 am
+Written by on Jun 11, 2010

 Envelope